jaldhar/100-days-of-code/log.md

 popular Mustache template system.
 While there are probably some rough edges, I think it is good enough to mark as done so I can move forward once again.

+I should mention I didn't implement infinite scrolling in the end but I do want to visit that at some point in the future.

 **Links to work:**

 * [Wikipedia Viewer](http://www.braincells.com/webdev/wikipedia-viewer/)